guushoekman/educen/_case-studies/l'aquila.md

 The Lorca experiences allowed us to revise and adapt the protocol for the implementation of the methodology, accounting for the difficulties encountered during the first replication attempts.

-The following sections describe the main hints for the replication
+The following sections describe the main hints for the replication.

---box

-1.3.1.
-The technical audience (i.e. emergency managers and experts)
+#### The technical audience (i.e. emergency managers and experts)

 One of the key issue to be accounted for when replicating the L’Aquila experiences in other case studies concerns the capabilities of the analyst involved in the collection and structuring of the local knowledge to clearly discern between the actual emergency managers’ experiences and the official protocol of interaction.